By David Dubois

 The first step involves the creation of digital to create a digital memory – that is, a transparent repository or sharing mechanism of the efforts undertaken across the company’s different divisions as well as dedicated resources and expected or actual outcomes.
 The forms this memory can take are many and often unique to each company (e.g. a simple spreadsheet, a collection of videos) as it should blend as closely as possible with the company’s culture and objectives.
 With such a toolkit, companies prove to be able to learn much faster from their mistakes, build best practices and leverage their own successes in the digital race with their competitors.

 The second step entails integrating digital sensory capabilities, such as social media analytics.
 While companies often choose to delegate these capabilities, integrating them provides a number of notable advantages, including greater knowledge of up-to-date technologies, greater inter-departmental communication and faster organisational learning.
-Key to developing a company’s sensory capabilities is the design of information sharing so that digital data is shared dynamically and interactively within a company’s command centers.
+Key to developing a company’s sensory capabilities is the design of information sharing so that digital data is shared dynamically and interactively within a company’s command centres.
 To illustrate, a large restaurant chain developed listening capabilities and integrated them in the organisation at a global and local level: every restaurant was able to have access to online conversations produced by consumers and received a weekly e-reputation score vis-à-vis local competition.
 Of key importance, this e-reputation became part of the staff incentive structure, with bonuses of a certain restaurant staff directly linked to its e-reputation score.

 The third step of digital integration is digital autonomy – whereby a company acquires the ability to track data about processes and customers.
 This novel ability to track data (for instance, data about customer activity or data about use of a machine) offers a unique opportunity for a company to become a truly responsive organisation offering rapid quality improvement and learning.
 An early pioneer of this technique, a large shoe manufacturer started collecting data about runners by including electronic chips in its shoes which provided a unique repository of customer insights and source for continual product improvement.
 The company would know where and when a runner would use a shoe.
 Similarly, a well-known manufacturer of plane engines inserted a tracker within each engine to monitor potential defection as well as the engine’s resistance and performance to different weather conditions.
 As a result of such increased knowledge, this company previously limited to interacting with aircraft manufacturers became a data provider for airline companies and to pilots to help them better program flight efficiency.